 Indonesia has a relatively young population.
 43.3% of the population are younger than 24 and 85.6% are younger than 54.
 However, the political scene is populated by the same familiar faces which have dominated Indonesian politics for the past decades.
 They tend to still be representing powerful vested interests.

 There is a glimmer of hope, however.
 In 2014 a new president was elected who is a complete political outsider, a former governor of Jakarta who is known for his pragmatic reform-minded style.

 Until 2015, the core of NIMD’s programme in Indonesia was democracy education.
-By the end of 2014 they had produced 1738 alumni.
+By the end of 2014, the Democracy Schools had produced 1738 alumni in 8 regions.
 In the 2014 general elections, 179 Democracy School alumni ran for office and 16 were elected.
 77 alumni were involved in the elections as officials.
 The alumni are organized in alumni organizations which engage in lobby & advocacy to address local issues like education, healthcare and pollution.